At 80, the real Philomena works for British film's success

-LOS ANGELES (Reuters) - She is not an actress, but rather an 80-year-old Irish mother and former nurse, crisscrossing Los Angeles in the film awards season for screenings, interviews and even an afternoon tea party.
+LOS ANGELES, Jan 10 (Reuters) - She is not an actress, but rather an 80-year-old Irish mother and former nurse, crisscrossing Los Angeles in the film awards season for screenings, interviews and even an afternoon tea party.

 Philomena Lee takes the hullabaloo with good humor, knowing that the film she inspired - “Philomena” - not only has chances of winning awards but also helping women who, like her, had babies as teens and were forced to give them up.